libsdl-org/libtiff/doc/functions/TIFFRGBAImage.rst

 are not stored correctly in the raster, as this would require an additional rotation of 90 degrees and an exchange of width and height dimension.

+If an alpha channel is used in an image, there are two common representations that are available: straight (unassociated) alpha and premultiplied (associated) alpha, which is specified by the value of ExtraSamples tag.
+For files with unassociated alpha, the :c:func:`TIFFRGBAImage` reading routines multiply the RGB values by the alpha channel values before saving them in the raster.
+The other TIFFReadxxx (like :c:func:`TIFFReadScanline`) functions do not do this.

 Return values
 -------------